nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ## <a name="cost-effective"></a>(3.5) Building new cities is cost-effective

+> "when planned, built, and governed well, cities can be massive agents of positive change," ...
+"They can be catalysts for inclusion and powerhouses of equitable economic growth.
+They can help us protect the environment and limit climate change.
+That is why we need a new vision for urbanization." &mdash; UN Secretary-General Ban Ki-moon [^totaro]

 > "Our biggest urban problems today—growing inequality, rampant gentrification, housing unaffordability, and increasing segregation—all have roots in the staggering cost of urban land."[^manhattan]

 Projects in existing cities can be staggeringly expensive.